wendigo/chrome-reactive-kotlin/README.md

 For debugging purposes you can use my other project: [chrome-protocol-proxy](https://github.com/wendigo/chrome-protocol-proxy).

+Please note that most up-to-date protocol is used at the moment.

 # Usage

 Add to your Kotlin or Java project (Gradle dependency):